 My mornings get a little hectic.
-Starting off with my work (advantages of working from home!), grueling 1 hour yoga sessions, the regular home chores and now with the summer vacations on, sorting kids ( they wake up fighting!!) and their activities..…But when it comes to breakfast, its my time, with the morning newspaper, peace and quiet.
+Starting off with my work (advantages of working from home!), gruelling 1-hour yoga sessions, the regular home chores and now with the summer vacations on, sorting kids ( they wake up fighting!!) and their activities..…But when it comes to breakfast, it’s my time, with the morning newspaper, peace, and quiet.
 Sometimes I’ll sit in the garden, enjoying the greenery and watching the birds.
-Just my granola and me.
+Just my Banana Granola and me.
 Everyday.

-And this particular granola is my new obsession.
+And this particular Granola is my new obsession.
 I have a new batch ready before the existing one is halfway through.
 I just can’t get enough of it.
 The taste just lingers in my mouth all day long.
-Well its got all my favorite things all together…nuts, dark chocolate, banana.
-It make my breakfast scrumptious with a pop of nourishment and gives me loads of energy to soldier on for the rest of the day.
+Well, its got all my favourite things all together…nuts, dark chocolate, banana.
+It makes my breakfast scrumptious with a pop of nourishment and gives me loads of energy to soldier on for the rest of the day.
 I am hooked!